In This Article

 © Chrisfloresfoto/stock.adobe.com

 Tovrea at Carraro Heights is considered to be a desert gem.
 For 90 years, the castle has intrigued locals and visitors alike in the Valley of the Sun.
 Listed on the National Register of Historic Places, the castle is four stories tall and is 5,000 square feet of architectural wonder.
 The groomed cactus gardens and natural flora of the Sonoran Desert cascade from Tovrea Castle.
-The castle can only be explored on a tour, and it’s advised to buy tickets as soon as possible before a visit as they often sell out months in advance.
+The castle can only be explored on a tour, and it’s advised that you buy tickets as soon as possible before a visit as they often sell out months in advance.

 5025 East Van Buren Street, Phoenix, AZ 85008, Phone: 602-256-3221